Recoska/PRC_DATA_Challenge-Unique_Honey/README.md

 ## Data Generation

-The data generation process begins with data cleaning, performed using clean_data.ipynb.
+The data generation process begins with data cleaning, performed using cleaning.ipynb.
 This script smooths the data, detects certain types of errors, and applies interpolation where necessary.
 It also creates some intermediate columns that are used later in the workflow but are not included in the final dataset.

 Data cleaning is applied to all three datasets at the trajectory level: training, submission, and final.
 After cleaning, the same script proceeds to generate the final dataset.
 This step must be run separately for the training, submission, and final ranking datasets.